Karimskee/Arduino-platform-circuit/README.md

 <h4 align="center"> Project Idea 💡 </h4>

 <p align="center">
-    A platform circuit for arduino nano usage (i.e. Robotics, Environment sensoring, etc...).
+    A platform circuit for arduino nano usage (i.e. Robotics, Environment sensoring, etc...). <br>
-    The main functionality of the circuit is to allow AC power (via power outlets 220v) to safely go throw and operate the arduino.
+    The main functionality of the circuit is to allow AC power (via power outlets 220v) to safely go throw and operate the arduino. <br>
-    A built-in example usage of the circuit is a simulation of logic gates using the IR Remote, button 1 and 2 are for inputs, the rest of the numbers correspond to a different logic gate, the inputs and outputs are visualized using LEDs.
+    A built-in example usage of the circuit is a simulation of logic gates using the IR Remote, button 1 and 2 are for inputs, the rest of the numbers correspond to a different logic gate, the inputs and outputs are visualized using LEDs. <br>
 </p>

 <h4 align="center">Team 👥</h4>